Hollywood Roosevelt Hotel: In popular culture

 The hotel has hosted the Golden Raspberry Awards, the ceremony recognizing the year's worst in film, on numerous occasions.

 The pool at the Roosevelt Hotel was featured in a 1955 episode of I Love Lucy when the Ricardos and Mertzes came to Hollywood.

 Several scenes from the 1988 film Sunset, starring Bruce Willis and James Garner, were filmed at the hotel, including a recreation of the 1929 Academy Awards ceremony.

 The scene of the 1989 film The Fabulous Baker Boys where Susie (Michelle Pfeiffer) sings "Makin' Whoopie" while Jack (Jeff Bridges) plays piano was shot at the Cinegrill nightclub in the hotel.

+The 2011 video game L.A.
+Noire features the hotel as a discoverable landmark.

+The 2013 videogame Grand Theft Auto V features the Vinewood Von Crastenburg Hotel, based on the Hollywood Roosevelt Hotel.
+The in-game Von Crastenburg hotels are a parody of the Hilton chain.

 The hotel's hallway can be seen in episode 7 of the 2016 FX true crime anthology television series The People v.
 O.J.
 Simpson: American Crime Story, as a substitute for an Oakland hotel where Christopher Darden and Marcia Clark spend the night.

 Other films shot on location at the hotel include Internal Affairs (starring Richard Gere), Beverly Hills Cop II (starring Eddie Murphy) and Catch Me If You Can (starring Leonardo DiCaprio and Tom Hanks and directed by Steven Spielberg).
 Other television shows shot at the hotel include Knots Landing, Moonlighting and Curb Your Enthusiasm.

 Prince performed five shows at the hotel in 2007, which included dinner with his personal chef, a two-hour performance and a post-set jazz jam.

 The TV series Lucifer frequently includes exterior views of the hotel in establishing shots.
 A scene between Lucifer and Amenadiel in the first season episode "Take Me Back to Hell" takes place on the roof, with the back of the Roosevelt's sign visible.

 The Marvel's Agents of S.H.I.E.L.D. episode "Out of the Past" featured the hotel prominently throughout the episode.